Generalised Anxiety Therapy in Norwood, Adelaide

 Generalised anxiety goes beyond occasional stress or worry.
 It tends to be ongoing, wide-ranging, and difficult to switch off.
 A 2020-2022 study found that 17% of Australians experienced an Anxiety disorder (Source: Australian Institute of Health and Welfare, 2026).

-Many factors may contribute to experiencing anxiety including genetics, temperament, adverse childhood experiences, and parenting practices.
-In response to anxiety, individuals often utilise unhealthy coping (e.g., worrying, avoiding situations that contribute to worry, or excessively seeking reassurance), which may lead to worsened anxiety in the long-term.
+Individuals often utilise unhealthy coping (e.g., worrying, avoiding situations that contribute to worry, or excessively seeking reassurance), which may lead to worsened anxiety in the long-term.

 We draw on evidence-based approaches, including: